 WordPress has been a popular option for websites that need a content management system.
 Like other CMS, WordPress provides comprehensive predefined user roles that fulfill the requirements of website administrators and managers.

-Many WordPress hosted website owners don’t know that they can limit the access to Dashboard for a particular user by creating new custom user roles.
+Most of the users don’t know that they can assign WordPress user types and limit access to the dashboard for specific users.
 This action ensures that only a specific group of users have access to specific admin panel areas and options.
-Custom user roles also help minimize the chances of any accidents that can bring down the whole website.
+Custom WordPress user roles also help minimize the chances of any accidents that can bring down the whole website.

-In this article, I will describe two ways of creating new custom user roles using WordPress User Role Editor Plugin and ensure that everything on your website is under control.
+In this article, I will describe two ways of creating WordPress new user roles using a plugin and ensure that everything on your website is under control.

 Understanding WordPress User Roles